taurusilver7/pokedex/README.md

 get the location_encounters, and stats from the other api_routes.
 Dispatch the details to setCurrentPokemon global variable from pokemonSlice.

+The Description page has Info & Pokemon container components

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).